Elgin Review: History

 On January 1, 1978, the paper was passed to Jim E. and Julianne K. Dickerson.
 Operations and printing methods changed greatly during the newspaper's history.
 One of the biggest changes came when the paper was converted from letterpress to offset production in the early 1970s.
 The Review was printed each week at Neligh News and Leader central plant, but most other production chores and commercial printing were done in Elgin.
 The Dickersons added to and updated much of the equipment at the Review.
 During the 11 years, they installed new typesetting equipment, a complete darkroom system with process camera and a business computer.
 The front of the building was replaced in November, 1980.
 Jim Dickerson served as president of the Nebraska Press Association in 1998.
 On April 1, 2007 the paper was purchased by Dennis and Lynell Morgan.
-The Morgans are both graduates of journalism programs in Nebraska.
-Dennis from Kearney State College in 1981 and Lynell from the University of Nebraska-Lincoln in 1984.
-They have been employed in newspaper businesses since the 1980s.
-When they purchased the paper in 2007, the Morgans updated not only the design of the newspaper to make it more appealing but also changed out the equipment that the paper is designed on.
-Taking advantage of the most current technology available, the newspaper office operates off of several state-of-the-art computers for both newspaper design and the business side of newspapers.
-Photos, done by both of the Morgans, are being taken on newer Nikon digital cameras.
-While the newspaper itself is printed out of town, common business printing and more is done in-house on professional printing equipment, ensuring quality printing.

-The Elgin Review has also embraced media trends.
-Highlights from each week's newspaper are available to viewers via the newspapers website, www.elginreview.com, plus the paper routinely posts news briefs on social media sites to give readers news-on-the-go.
-Subscribers can also receive the Elgin Review in pdf form for those who don't want to wait for the print edition to arrive in the mail.
+After the sale, the Morgans updated the paper's design and equipment.
 Dennis Morgan served two terms as president of the Nebraska Press Association, in 2014 and 2015.